 Step 5: Progressive Reclamation

-Once the maximum amount of humate and "organic clay" has been extracted from each Mining phase (Map A-4 of Appendix A), reclamation of each progressively mined phase will be initiated as follows (see Section 2, Reclamation Plan, for details):

-- Re-placement of stockpiled overburden and topsoil over mined phase.
+- 1. Once the maximum amount of humate and "organic clay" has been extracted from each Mining Area reclamation of each progressively mined area will be initiated as follows: - 2.
+Re-placement of stockpiled overburden and topsoil over mined phase.

-- Surface re-contouring of mined phase.

-- Seeding and mulching of mined phase.

-- Protective fencing of reclaimed area.